Making Artists Watercolour Paints

 For a Smoother finish.

 2. Using the same ratios discussed in section 1, Place the binder and pigment in a pestle and mortar and grind together until a smooth consistency is achieved.
+You may find that you will need to add more binder if the paint becomes thick and sticky,

 3. Mix the the binder and pigment together on a glass sheet with a pallet knife and then grind with a muller to further blend the paint to a super fine finish.
 If you don't have a muller, you can also use a hard smooth stone with a flat bottom.